 An employee of the District will act as hearing officer and preside over the hearing.
 The hearing committee will consist of three District administrators, none of whom shall be from the student's home school.
 The hearing is informal and is not open to the public.
 Formal rules of evidence do not apply.
 The committee will hear from the home school principal or assistant principal who shall present a summary of the facts and circumstances supporting the recommendation for placement at the Academic Options Center.
 The committee may also hear from the student's counselor; witnesses, if any, for the District; the District's counsel, if present; the student; the student's parent or guardian; and the student's witnesses and counsel, if any.
-If the parent or guardian engages legal counsel, the District requests that the parent or guardian or their counsel notify the hearing officer or the Superintendent reasonably in advance of the hearing date so the District's witnesses.
+If the parent or guardian engages legal counsel, the District requests that the parent or guardian or their counsel notify the hearing officer or the Superintendent reasonably in advance of the hearing date so the District may have its counsel present.
+The parent or guardian, or their counsel, may question the District's witnesses.
 The hearing committee may ask questions and seek whatever information it needs for its decision from any person attending the hearing.